intrig-unicamp/P4-HH/README.md

 This approach does not require a measurement interval to be set upfront, thus eliminating common shortfalls of windows-based algorithms.

 ---------
-**Major Benefits to use Inter Packet Gap for HH detection:**
+**Major Benefits to use Inter Packet Gap for HH detection instead of Packet Count:**

-* Support Push-based strategy, where data-plane exports the requred information directly to the controller to get the fast reaction.
+* Support Push-based strategy, where data-plane exports the required information directly to the controller to get the fast reaction.
 Using this strategy we can easily reduce the communication overhead between controller and data-plane.
-Most of the exiting works are based on pull based approach, where controller retrieves the data-plane statistics, which can be cause to increase overhead.
+Most of the exiting works are based on pull based approach, where controller retrieves the data-plane statistics, which can cause of high overhead.

 * Since HH flows can be characterized by small IPG metrics calculated as a function (e.g. weighted average) of the inter-packet time intervals as comapred to counters, we do not require any controller intervention to reset data-structure memory maintined in data-plane.